 Eliminating data silos requires a structured approach that aligns technology with organizational processes.
 Companies should follow a clear integration strategy so information can move consistently across departments.

-The steps below outline a practical framework organizations can use to identify, integrate, and manage enterprise data more effectively.
+The steps below outline a practical framework businesses can use to identify, integrate, and manage enterprise data more effectively.

-The first step is to understand where data currently exists within the organization.
+The first step is to understand where data currently exists within the enterprise.
 Many companies operate dozens of applications, spreadsheets, and legacy systems that store business information.

 - Identify all systems that store operational or customer data